PolymerLabs/arcs/README.md

 ## Install

-Note that you need a **recent** version of Node because we use new ES6 features. v9 is definitely OK - earlier v8 versions are probably fine too.
+Note that you need a **recent** version of Node because we use new ES6 features. v9 is definitely OK.

 ```
 $ npm install